Mataram kingdom: Expansion to East Java (898–928 AD)

-Our current knowledge of the names of kings that ruled the Mataram kingdom in the 8th and 9th centuries owes much to the Mantyasih inscription (907) and the Wanua Tengah III inscription (908), both issued by Balitung.
+Our current knowledge of the names of kings that ruled the Mataram kingdom in the 8th and 9th centuries AD owes much to the Mantyasih inscription (907 AD) and the Wanua Tengah III inscription (908 AD), both issued by Balitung.
 Both inscriptions include an ordered list of Mataram kings going as far as back as King Sanjaya (r.
-716-746), though Wanua Tengah III contains more detail: it provides the dates on which each king came to power, and mentions several briefly-reigning kings who are omitted from Mantyasih (e.g. Gula, Tagwas, Dewendra and Bhadra).
+716 AD–746 AD), though Wanua Tengah III contains more detail: it provides the dates on which each king came to power, and mentions several briefly-reigning kings who are omitted from Mantyasih (e.g. Gula, Tagwas, Dewendra and Bhadra).
 Contrary to popular belief, neither Mantyasih nor Wanua Tengah III contains a genealogy of Balitung's predecessors, as they give no explanation of the family relationships between any of the kings listed.
 Balitung's motivations in producing these two edicts has elicited various hypotheses from historians, with some suggesting that he came to the throne in an irregular fashion and was therefore seeking legitimacy of his rule by calling upon his illustrious precursors.
 It is possible that he shared common ancestry with the kings mentioned in his inscription, as well as with his successors.
 However, no primary source gives us any explicit information about Balitung's position in the Mataram royal dynasty, so all theories about his familiar relations to earlier and later kings are purely hypothetical.